opencv/opencv/modules/gpu/doc/initalization_and_information.rst

     Returns the amount of total memory in bytes.

 .. index:: gpu::DeviceInfo::supports

 gpu::DeviceInfo::supports
 -----------------------------
 .. cpp:function:: bool gpu::DeviceInfo::supports(GpuFeature feature)

-    Returns true if the device has the given GPU feature, otherwise false.
+    Provides information on GPU feature support.
+This function returns true if the device has the specified GPU feature, otherwise returns false.

     :param feature: Feature to be checked.
-See :c:type:`gpu::GpuFeature`.
+See  ?.

 .. index:: gpu::DeviceInfo::isCompatible